IGSN/igsn.github.io/syntax.md

 title: Syntax Guidelines
 ---

 The following is a summary of the syntax guidelines for the IGSN:

   - **The IGSN must be unique and is case insensitive**.
   - In consideration of human readability the **IGSN should be as concise as possible**.
-IGSNs will be displayed online and in print and will be re-typed by end users.
+IGSNs will be displayed on-line and in print and will be re-typed by end users.
   - **In general, an IGSN should not be considered "derivable"**.
 Although some IGSNs may be generated according to an algorithm, it is preferable to look them up in IGSN, as there is no guarantee that a generated IGSN has been registered with IGSN or that it will resolve.
   - Organisations assigning IGSNs may choose to adopt a consistent, logical system that can be easily documented and readily understood by employees of your organization.
 This helps to ensure the uniqueness of assigned IGSNs and makes it easier for the task of assigning IGSNs to be passed from one employee to the next.
 You might therefore **consider to include existing internal identifiers** already in use within your organization.
   - Suffix nodes may be used to reflect hierarchical information or levels of granularity.
 For instance, the first node might be a multiple-letter code for a drill core, while successive nodes encode sub-samples taken from the drill core.
 IGSN suffixes may be extensible, and the suffix nodes may be used for this purpose.
 For instance, in the future, further sub-samples taken from already subsampled materials might be assigned IGSNs. **In trying to keep IGSNs as short as possible, careful consideration should be taken before adopting a naming scheme that makes use of extending already existing IGSN names**.